Sport-by-sport snapshot of racial injustice protests

 NHL: Announced Thursday that it postponed two days of playoff games.
 The league’s games went on as scheduled Wednesday.
 San Jose Sharks forward Evander Kane, who is Black, was vocal about the issue on Twitter, saying it would send “a clear message that human rights take priority over sports.”

 GOLF: The PGA Tour event at Olympia Fields outside Chicago — less than 100 miles from Kenosha, Wisconsin — went on as scheduled Thursday.
-Cameron Champ, who has a Black father and a white mother, wore a black show and a white shoe.
+Cameron Champ, who has a Black father and a white mother, wore a black shoe and a white shoe.
 On the white shoe he wrote: “Jacob Blake BLM.”
 The LPGA Tour is set to begin play Friday in Rogers, Arkansas.

 TENNIS: Naomi Osaka will play in the Western & Southern Open semifinals, after all.
 A day after saying she would withdraw from the hard-court event to protest the “continued genocide of Black people at the hand of the police” — prompting the tournament to call off all of Thursday’s matches — the two-time Grand Slam champion and former No. 1-ranked player changed course.
 Her agent confirmed that Osaka will face No. 14 Elise Mertens when play resumes at the tournament Friday with the semifinals.
 The finals were shifted from Friday to Saturday.